sqlparser/sqlflow_public/databases/postgresql/grabit-postgresql-command-line.md

 After [download grabit tool](https://www.gudusoft.com/grabit/), please [check this article](https://github.com/sqlparser/sqlflow_public/tree/master/grabit) to see how to setup the grabit tool.

-### Discover data lineage in a Oracle database
+### Discover data lineage in a PostgreSQL database
-- Modify the `conf-template\oracle-config-template` to meet your environment.
+- Modify the `conf-template\postgresql-config-template` to meet your environment.

-Here is a sample config file: `oracle-config` that grabs metadata from a local Oracle database and sends the metadata to the SQLFlow Cloud to discover the data lineage.
+Here is a sample config file: `postgresql-config` that grabs metadata from a local PostgreSQL database and sends the metadata to the SQLFlow Cloud to discover the data lineage.

 It would help if you had [a premium account](https://github.com/sqlparser/sqlflow_public/blob/master/sqlflow-userid-secret.md) to access the SQLFlow Cloud.